micropython/micropython/ports/esp32/boards/UM_TINYS3/board.md

-The following files are daily firmware for the TinyS3.
-This firmware is compiled using ESP-IDF v4.4 or later.
+The following files are firmware for the TinyS3.